 The more research you do beforehand, the better prepared you will be for the process of buying a new boiler.
 If you take the time to read up on everything beforehand, you should find that the process of buying and installing a new boiler is relatively painless.
 However, if you enter into it unprepared, there is a good chance that you are going to end up getting tripped up by relatively minor and easily-avoided issues.

 There are different types of boilers on the market and a number of manufacturers to choose from.
 Instead of trying to feel your way through the dark and pick out the right boiler for your home without any prior knowledge to draw from, work out exactly what you need beforehand.
+Research new or replacement boiler installation methods as well.
 You can then focus on finding the best deal available.

 - Identify the Right Type of Boiler

 There are three types of boiler that you need to know about; combi, system, and regular.
 Each type of boiler has its own advantages and drawbacks, and the best one for you will depend entirely on your individual situation and setup.